 The monastery was founded in 1114 by Margrave Leopold III, who has his last resting place under the “Verdun Alter” and was canonized by Pope Boniface in 1485.
 Emperor Charles VI (1685-1740) had the building updated into the Baroque style based on the Spanish Escorial.
 He was able to move into his private rooms, the magnificent Imperial Room for the Leopoldifest in 1739 and the result was a magnificent Sala terrena which now serves as a fascinating starting point for various themed guided tours of the monastery.

 You can explore the wonderful sacred treasure trove on one of these themed routes: “The Sacred Tour” guides you through the monastery church with its frescoes, the magnificent early Baroque organ and the Verdun Altar.
+The Treasury houses the Austrian archducal coronet as well as artistic ivory cuts and sacred vestments from the Baroque era.
 “The Habsburg Tour” gives you an insight into the magnificent royal Baroque opulence, while the “Museum Tour” shows you the Medieval Babenberg Family Tree, as well as the modern art of the Modern Gallery.
 Finally, the “Wine Cellar Tour” takes you up to 36 meters underground to the Baroque wine cellar.

 Tip: The monastery is home to one of the oldest and biggest wine estates in Austria and offers tastings and sales from the monastery wine shop.

 Daily.
 09:00 - 18:00 (Winter season: daily.
 10:00 - 17:00)

 Monastery tours: daily.
 10:00 - 17:00 and for groups by prior arrangement (Tel. +43-(0)2243-411 212 or email@example.com)